cast-org/figuration/docs/components/list-group.md

 List groups are a flexible and powerful component for displaying a series of content.
 List group items can be modified and extended to support just about any content within.
 They can also be used as navigation with the right modifier class.

-List groups have support for both a `block` style layout, along with both the opt-in flexbox and [full flexbox]({{ site.baseurl }}/layout/flexbox#full-flexbox-mode) modes.
-To use the opt-in method, simply add a `.list-group-flex` class to the `.list-group` element.

 ## Contents
 {:.no_toc}